 A Different Engine, 2014

 A Different Engine investigates weaving as the foundation of modern technology.
-Site specific to the Experimental Media Performance Lab, which is in itself a network of outlets, wires, and computers, this new work references the history of computing: a history which began shuttling in and out of the punched holes of automated looms.
-Jacquard’s loom, which gathered threads through punched cards to regulate complicated patterns, serves as a beginning for abstraction and investigation into the fundamental act of making.
-The holes in A Different Engine direct string to draw lines through space; mindless repetition amounts to something bigger than its parts.
-Deutsch’s instruments teeter between use and uselessness like kites that cannot fly.
+Site specific to the Experimental Media Performance Lab—which in itself is a network of computers, outlets and wires—this installation references the history of computing: a history which began with shuttling in and out of the punched holes of automated looms.
+The Jacquard loom, which gathered threads through punched cards to regulate complicated patterns, serves as the impetus for this installation’s abstraction and investigation into the fundamental act of making.
+A Different Engine directs string to draw lines through space; in turn, mindless repetition amounts to something larger than its parts.

-This work hovers in a place between theater and art as performers and viewers interact with the sculptural scape.
-While a set is sutured to its play, the making of A Different Engine becomes its narrative.
-Viewers can wind, pluck, and touch the work.
+Performers and viewers are invited to interact with the sculptural scape through touch.
 The machine-like objects become extensions of the body.
-The viewers become part of the machine, and both are in a constant state of flux.
+The viewers become part of the machine and both are in a constant state of flux.